Sore on the bridge of the nose from CPAP mask

 AnswerSore on the bridge of the nose

-from the use of CPAP mask is a very common problem in patients with CPAP.
+from the use of CPAP mask is a widespread problem in patients with CPAP.

 All the CPAP masks have to be worn for at least 6 hours every night by persons that have enough difficulty trying to learn how to sleep with these CPAP problems

 .
-And we cannot accept that there is no technology that cannot address these issues and at least make it a little easier.
+And we cannot accept that no technology cannot address these issues and at least make it a little easier.

 Fortunately, there are methods to resolve the mask problems, including the sore nose

-, thanks to many CPAP users who tried everything to make their sleep and life easier.
+, thanks to many CPAP users who tried everything to make their sleep and life more manageable.

 Causes of Sore on the Bridge of the Nose